supakeen/pinnwand/doc/configuration.rst

   # Maximum paste size you want to allow.
   paste_size = 262144  # 256kB in bytes

   # Preferred lexers.
 This list of lexers will appear on top of the dropdown
   # on the website allowing you to preselect commonly used lexers.
 Note that the
   # names here have to be the identifiers used by pygments, not the human names.
   # If empty no preferred lexers are shown.
   preferred_lexers = []

+  # Logo path, used to render your logo.
+If left out the default logo will be
+  # used.
+This file must be a png file.
+  # logo_path = "/path/to/a/file.png"

   # The page path is used to find the pages listed in the page_list
   page_path = "/tmp"